GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

         The name of the directory where ``.sip`` files built for the target architecture can be found.

-    .. py:attribute:: target_qt_dir

-        The name of the root directory of the target architecture Qt installation.

     .. py:attribute:: target_sitepackages_dir

         The name of the ``site-packages`` directory for the target